- You are here

 "We are here to help develop and maintain a reading culture in the academy by supporting curriculum areas and pushing forward literary ideals and enthusiasm of books and words."

-The Learning Resource Centre is a multimedia teaching and learning facility comprising a library and a computer area of 44 workstations.
+The Learning Resource Centre is a multimedia teaching and learning facility comprising a library and a computer area of 50 workstations.
 The workstations have fold down screens so they can be used as conventional desks would the need arise.
-This computerized half of the library includes teacher presentation desk, visualizer with interactive whiteboard and sound system.
+This computerized half of the library includes teacher presentation desk, interactive whiteboard and sound system.